devkeydet/code-first-fusion-ex/README.md

 **pac solution init** in the CodeFirstFusionExample solution folder

+rename 'src' subdirectory to 'unpacked-solution' (preference for clarity)

+edit CodeFirstFusionExample.cdsproj: replace 'src' text in SolutionRootPath element to 'unpacked-solution'

-edit CodeFirstFusionExample.cdsproj & enable SolutionPackageType to Both
+edit CodeFirstFusionExample.cdsproj: enable SolutionPackageType to Both

 **dotnet build** in the CodeFirstFusionExample solution folder